AppColony/slate/source/includes/api/v2/users/_archive.md

   -H 'Authorization: Bearer <token>' \
 ```

 This endpoint will archive a user.
 In MakeShift, archiving a user is essentially "deleting" a user.
-The user is put away and be unarchived in the future. **NOTE:** Archiving a user removes all future scheduled shifts, closed pending exchanges and bis on available shifts.
+The user is put away and can be unarchived in the future. **NOTE:** Archiving a user removes all future scheduled shifts, closes pending exchanges and bids on available shifts.
 This is a destructive operation.

 ### HTTP Request